FOR MORE INFORMATION, CONTACT

 Most Reverend Bishop Frank J. Dewane serves as the spiritual leader of more than 227,000 Catholics in the Diocese of Venice in Florida.
 Bishop Dewane was named Coadjutor Bishop of the Diocese of Venice by Pope Benedict XVI on April 25, 2006, and on January 19, 2007, he was installed in his current role as Bishop of the Diocese.
 In addition to holding a degree from the University of Wisconsin, Bishop Dewane also completed studies at The American University in Washington DC, as well as from Pontifical Gregorian University and Pontifical University of St. Thomas Aquinas, both in Rome.
 Bishop Dewane currently serves on several committees at the United States Conference of Catholic Bishops including the Committee for Domestic Justice and Integral Human Development (past Chair), Committee for International Justice and Peace, Ad Hoc Committee against Racism, Subcommittee for the Pastoral Care of Migrants, Refugees and Travelers.
 Further, Bishop Dewane is a member of the Board of Directors of the Franciscan Foundation for the Holy Land.

-Charlotte Sacco is a wife, mother of three girls and grandmother of four.
-She serves as a certified Spiritual Director in the Archdiocese of Galveston-Houston and has a heart on fire to bring people and families to a deeper understanding of their mission and purpose in Christ.
-She now works for the St. John Paul II Foundation as Program Coordinator, Foundational speaker and Emcee for the Together in Holiness initiative.
-Knowing well the challenges and beauty of marriage and raising children, along with the importance of counting on God's grace, she strives to help married couples not just survive, but thrive in their marriage!
+Charlotte Sacco is a wife to Jason for 25 years, mother of three girls and grandmother of five.
+She serves as a Spiritual Director in the Archdiocese of Galveston-Houston and has a heart on fire for bringing people and families to a deeper understanding of their mission and purpose in Christ.
+Charlotte supports the St. John Paul II Foundation as a speaker and emcee for the Together in Holiness initiative.
+Knowing well the challenges and beauty of marriage and raising children - along with the importance of prayer, the Sacraments and counting on God‘s grace - she strives to help married couples not just survive, but thrive in their marriage!

 Fr.
 Shawn Monahan, OMV is a native of Boston MA, he graduated from Franciscan University of Steubenville in 1995 and was ordained a priest for the Oblates of the Virgin Mary in 2002.
 Since then he has enjoyed a variety of apostolic ministries including parish life, giving parish missions, retreat ministry and in seminary formation as Novice Master.
 He also serves on the board for Support After Abortion, which seeks to end the demand for abortion by healing those impacted by abortion.
 Working both in seminary formation and retreat ministry Fr.
 Shawn has developed a deeper understanding of the dynamics of growth and maturity in the Christian life and how to overcome and heal the wounds that hold us back from experiencing Jesus’ deepest desire for each of us: “I came so that they might have life and have it more abundantly.”
 His podcast, “Homilies to Heal the Heart and Soul” are accessible on a variety of platforms, including Spotify and iTunes.